 A number of recent studies have shown that vitamin D deficiencies are at epidemic levels.
 The current recommendation for minimum blood levels of vitamin D is 50 ng/ml (nanograms per milliliter)

 The Life Extension Foundation analyzed results from 13,892 blood tests in members who had their blood levels of vitamin D evaluated from March 2008 to September 2009.

 • 38% of test results for vitamin D were less than 30 ng/ml (the previous minimum threshold).

 • 69% of test results were less than or equal to 40 ng/ml, and

-• 85% of test results were less than or equal to 50 ng/ml, now recognized as the minimum acceptable level.
+• 85% of test results were less than or equal to 50 ng/ml, now recognized as a minimum level for optimal health.

 The Whitaker Wellness Center, the largest alternative medical clinic in America, tests nearly every patient for their vitamin D levels when they are admitted.
 And guess what they find?
 Roughly 95% of new patients have deficient vitamin D levels.

 Vitamin D Facts: Most hospitals in America — and most doctors practicing medicine — don't even test for vitamin D levels.
 Why not?
-Because doctors are nutritionally illiterate.
-They are so absorbed with other therapies such as drugs, surgeries and toxic chemotherapy treatments that they have completely overlooked the simplest and most powerful tool for health and healing: nutrition.
+Because doctors are so absorbed with other therapies such as drugs and surgery that they have completely overlooked the simplest and most powerful tool for health and healing: nutrition.

 Learn more about this at Symptoms of Vitamin D Deficiency